7wik/7wik.github.io/_posts/2019-09-25-monte-carlo-tree-search.md

 The most common example where MCTS is used is the Tic-Tac-Toe game.
 In a 2-playered Tic-Tac-Toe game, with one intelligent player, we expect to develop a player controlled by AI which is equally competent with an intelligent player(human).
 In Tic-Tac-Toe's context, the AI-player must pick the best move(best child-node) among the possible moves(from the child nodes) in every chance of his to get a success as his end-result(victory).
 Hence, this is called a tree-search problem.

-The algorithm is primarily dependent on 4 steps:
+The algorithm is primarily dependent on the 4 steps mentioned below:-

-1. Selection: Secting the best node from the children
+1. Selection: This step involves selecting the best node from the children
-2. Expansion: Adding permitted child nodes to a leaf node
+2. Expansion: In this step, we add permitted(only the possible ones) child nodes to a leaf node
-3. Rollout/simulation: Random simulation by selecting nodes randomly and proceding till the end of the game
+3. Rollout/simulation: In this step, we perform simulation by selecting nodes randomly and proceed till the end of the game
-4. Backpropogation: Adding the final outcome to all the nodes in the path that led to that particular outcome.
-(This is not to be confused with the backprop in gradient based learning of neural netwroks.)
+4. Backpropogation: In this step, we add the final outcome of the game to all the nodes in the path that led to that particular outcome.
+(This is not to be confused with the backprop in gradient based learning of neural networks)
+ In every game, we use these 4 steps to train our AI-player.